Skip to main content

 2. RISK EVALUATION

-Successful exploitation of this vulnerability could allow an attacker to cause a high load situation, memory exhaustion, and may block the server.
+Successful exploitation of this vulnerability could allow an attacker to gain full control over the device.

 3. TECHNICAL DETAILS